13 Great Careers You Don't Need a College Degree For (2025)

 Do I Need to Keep Training After I Start my Non-Degree Jobs?

 You may need to take continuing education courses to keep your license or get promotions.
+Some careers, like nursing, want entry-level workers to earn a four-year degree while employed.

 Do I Need a High School Diploma to Get a Job?